psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 The remains of Lieutenaut Tabor, which, after the inquest at Ventnor, were conveyed to Cheam, Surrey, the residence of his family, were interred in Cheam Churchyard on Friday afternoon.
 The corpse was followed by the Rev. R S. Tabor, the father, and the brother and sister of the deceased, Mrs Tabor, the wife of the gallant officer, being present at the church and grave.
 The coffin was covered by the Union Jack, a fitting pull, flowers forming a cross, and *immortelles*.
 The service, which was partly choral, was conducted by the rector, the Rev. C. H. Rice, assisted by several other clergymen.
 Despite the terrible weather, a large number of persons were present, comprising many of the resident gentry.
 Captain Fellowes, of the Royal Naval College, re-presented the Admiralty.

 The remains of George Arthur Bennett were interred in the cemetery at Haslar, close by the spot at which the victims of the explosion on board the Thunderer were buried.
 The fuueral was a very quiet affair.
 No band attended, but a firing party of Marines, and a number of blue-jackets who had volunteered from the various ships in harbour, were present.
 The spectators were very few.
 The servioe was conducted by the Rev. Mr. Nickolby, chaplain to the hospital.

 ---

+TEXT

+Despite the large number of men on boad, only a few further bodies had started to be recovered.

+Already identification was becoming difficult, and relied on names inside clothes and distinguishing tattoos.

+---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000250/18780515/037/0003